ViacheslavDubovskyi/GameShop/README.md

 🎮 **GameShop**

 A console-based application developed to simplify game catalog management for small websites.
-Implemented PostgreSQL persistence using Hibernate ORM, and integrated JDBC and HikariCP in a separate branch.
+Implemented PostgreSQL persistence using Hibernate ORM.
+In a separate branch, integrated JDBC with HikariCP as an alternative solution.

 📌 **Features**
 + CRUD operations for games;